mskilab-org/nf-jabba/README.md

 ## Credits

-mskilab-org/nf-jabba was originally written by Tanubrata Dey, Shihab Dider.
+mskilab-org/nf-jabba was originally written by Tanubrata Dey and Shihab Dider.

 We thank the following people for their extensive assistance in the development of this pipeline: